What is the Ministry Apprenticeship Program (MAP)?

-We call participating churches or para-church organizations MAP Affiliates.
-To qualify, interested participants need to fill out a MAP Affiliate Registration Form after reading the MAP Affiliate Agreement.
+We call participating churches or para-church organizations MAP partners.
+To qualify, interested participants need to fill out a MAP Partner Registration Form after reading the MAP Partner Agreement.
 This form includes the required minimal commitments in the areas of: doctrinal agreement, time commitment, educational requirements, and practical experience.

 How long are the seminars?

-MAP seminars are scheduled according to two different classifications and are designed to integrate with the MAP Affiliate’s existing internship cycles:
+MAP seminars are one semester long or designed to integrate with the MAP Affiliate’s existing internship cycles.

 What are the course requirements for MAP seminars?

-MAP course syllabi will be distributed to participating students, as they would be for other Master or Bachelor level classes.
-The MAP Affiliate will articulate the specific requirements for each MAP course offered.
-These will include, but are not limited to:
+MAP course syllabi will be distributed to participating students, as they would be for other master’s or bachelor’s level classes.
+The syllabus includes

 How much do MAP seminars cost?